5T33Z0/OC-Little-Translated/K_Debugging/README.md

 1. Download the EFI.zip and extract it
 2. Copy the EFI folder to a FAT32 formatted flash drive
 3. Reboot your system from the flash drive
-4. The dumping process will beginn:
+4. The dumping process will begin:
 ![Dumping Process](https://user-images.githubusercontent.com/46293832/168248420-128f8d51-30fd-49b6-87e1-7ef95e92abf7.jpg)

 Once you reach OpenCore's boot picker, you can remove the flash drive and reset the system.
 The files are stored on the flash drive now and you can check them out.